 A portion of the land used by us during the period between July 1, 1996 and December 31, 2004 was jointly owned by us and Chunghwa Post Co., Ltd., Directorate General of Postal Service.
-In accordance with the claims process in Taiwan, on July 12, 2005, the Taiwan Taipei District Court sent a claim notice to us requiring us to reimburse Chunghwa Post Co., Ltd. in the amount of NT\$768 million for land usage compensation due to the portion of land usage area in excess of our ownership, along with interest calculated at 5% interest rate from June 30, 2005 to the payment date.
-However, we believe that the computation used to derive the land usage compensation amount is inaccurate because most of the compensation amount has expired as a result of the expiration clause.
-On March 30, 2009, the Taiwan Taipei District Court rendered its judgment that we only need to pay approximately NT\$16.9 million along with interest calculated at 5% per annum from July 23, 2005 and 4% of the court fees as compensation.
-Chunghwa Post Co., Ltd. has the right to appeal to the Taiwan High Court within 20 days from the receipt of the copy of the court judgment.
+In accordance with the claims process in Taiwan, on July 12, 2005, the Taiwan Taipei District Court sent a claim notice to us requiring us to reimburse Chunghwa Post Co., Ltd. in the amount of NT\$768.0 million for land usage compensation due to the portion of land usage area in excess of our ownership, along with interest calculated at 5% interest rate from June 30, 2005 to the payment date.
+However, we believe that both parties have the right to use co-managed land without consideration and thus Chunghwa Post Co., Ltd. does not have the right to request land compensation payments.
+Furthermore, we also believe that the computation used to derive the land usage compensation amount is inaccurate because most of the compensation amount has expired as a result of the expiration clause.
+On March 30, 2009, the Taiwan Taipei District Court rendered its judgment that we only need to pay approximately NT\$17 million (USS\$0.5 million), along with interest calculated at 5% per annum from July 23, 2005, and 4% of Chunghwa Post Co., Ltd.'s court fees as compensation.
+Chunghwa Post Co., Ltd. appealed to the Taiwan High Court on April 22, 2009.
+We also filed an appeal to the Taiwan High Court within the statutory period.
+On April 7, 2010, the Taiwan High Court rendered its judgment, ruling that we need to pay approximately NT\$23 million (US\$0.7 million), in addition to the approximately NT\$17 million from the Taiwan Taipei District Court judgment, along with interest calculated at 5% per annum from July 23, 2005, and 12.5% of Chunghwa Post Co., Ltd.'s court fees from its original suit and subsequent appeal as compensation.

 On June 12, 2008, we received a complaint from the Taiwan Taipei District Court in which GigaMedia alleges that we infringed on a patent and is seeking NT\$500 million in damages.
-While we cannot give any assurance regarding the eventual resolution of the litigation, we do not believe the final outcome will have a material adverse effect on our results of operations or financial condition.
-As of December 31, 2008, we had not provided for any reserve in connection with the litigation.
+GigaMedia later retracted their complaint and we submitted a notice to the Taipei District Court agreeing to GigaMedia's retraction on October 2, 2009.
+We were not subject to any settlement fees or other financial claims.

 On September 30, 2008, the Taiwan Kaohsiung Administrative High Court ruled that we are required to pay NT\$428 million in land usage fees to the Kaohsiung City Government.
-We have filed an appeal with the Supreme Administrative Court.
+We have filed an appeal with the Supreme Administrative Court and the case is currently pending.
 While we cannot give any assurance regarding the eventual resolution of the litigation, we do not believe the final outcome will have a material adverse effect on our results of operations or financial condition.
-As of December 31, 2008, we have already recognized the maximum possible amount of NT\$428 million in connection with this litigation as an expense under operating costs.
+During the quarter ending December 31, 2009, we recognized the maximum possible amount of NT\$428 million in connection with this litigation as an expense under operating costs.